See What Happens When You Stop Payment on a Check

 Example: If a check gets lost, you might tell the bank to “stop payment on check number 203 for $500, written to Acme Enterprises on July 21st.”

 How long: Your bank will typically continue looking for the check for six months.
-But bank policies differ, so be sure to confirm the specifics with your bank.
+Bank policies differ, so be sure to confirm the specifics with your bank.
 After that, the stop payment expires, and the check could potentially be paid.
 However, you might have the option to extend or renew the stop payment request.

 How to request: You can often request a stop payment verbally, but you might need to follow up in writing within 14 days to confirm your request.
 If you don’t do so, the bank might not honor your request.